YutingZhang/lmdis-rep/README.md

 ## Pretrained Models to download

+***For all the links, please copy the link and paste it in a new window to download.
+(Direct clicking the link may not work due to GitHub's way to handle links with redirection)***

-The pretrained models for CelebA dataset can be obtained via [this link](http://files.ytzhang.net/lmdis-rep/release-v1/celeba/celeba_pretrained_results.tar.gz) (Please copy the link and open it manually in new window), which detect 10 or 30 landmarks on the image.
+The pretrained models for CelebA dataset can be obtained via [this link](http://files.ytzhang.net/lmdis-rep/release-v1/celeba/celeba_pretrained_results.tar.gz), which detect 10 or 30 landmarks on the image.

-The pretrained models for AFLW dataset can be obtained via [this link](http://files.ytzhang.net/lmdis-rep/release-v1/aflw/aflw_pretrained_results.tar.gz) (Please copy the link and open it manually in new window), which detect 10 or 30 landmarks on the image.
+The pretrained models for AFLW dataset can be obtained via [this link](http://files.ytzhang.net/lmdis-rep/release-v1/aflw/aflw_pretrained_results.tar.gz), which detect 10 or 30 landmarks on the image.

-The pretrained models for AFLW dataset can be obtained via [this link](http://files.ytzhang.net/lmdis-rep/release-v1/cat/cat_pretrained_results.tar.gz) (Please copy the link and open it manually in new window), which detect 10 or 20 landmarks on the image.
+The pretrained models for AFLW dataset can be obtained via [this link](http://files.ytzhang.net/lmdis-rep/release-v1/cat/cat_pretrained_results.tar.gz), which detect 10 or 20 landmarks on the image.

 Running `./download_celeba.sh`, `./download_aflw.sh` and `./download_cat.sh` will automatically download pretrained models and data for experiment on each dataset.
 The pretrained model will be saved in `pretrained_results/celeba_10`, `pretrained_results/celeba_30`, `pretrained_results/aflw_10`, `pretrained_results/aflw_30`, `pretrained_results/cat_10`, `pretrained_results/cat_20` .
 And the data will be saved in `data/celeba_data`, `data/aflw_data`, `data/aflw_images`, `data/cat_data`, `data/cat_images`.
 Note that you should download the CelebA data by yourself into `data/celeba_images`